 - Chop the bacon into bite sized pieces and add to the bowl.

-- Cut the cheddar cheese into quarter inch cubes and also add to the bowl.
+- Cut the cheddar cheese into quarter inch cubes and also add to the pea mixture.

-- In a separate small bowl, whisk together the dressing ingredients, then gently fold into the larger bowl of ingredients until the pea salad is well coated.
+- In a separate small bowl, whisk together the dressing ingredients, then combine the dressing with the rest of the ingredients until the pea salad is well coated.
 Add more salt and pepper if needed.

 Jennifer says